emergenitro/landing-page-frontend/README.md

 # Custom-coded frontend landing page design for use
 ## Overview
 Hello!
 I am Karthik Sankar, currently in High School.
-I'm working on this landing page becuase
+I'm working on this landing page.

 ## License